 Not every legacy convention is worth fixing.
 The calculation:

 - How often does the old convention cause bugs?
-Column names nobody can remember, types that force implicit casts, missing mandatory columns that break tooling — these are real costs, worth migrating.
+Column names nobody can remember, types that force implicit casts, missing mandatory columns that break tooling.
+Real costs, worth migrating.

 - How often is the table touched?
 A table used by ten queries a day is different from one used by ten thousand.
 Migration risk scales with usage.